Sunday in August, 2017 was a big day in Las Vegas for Norwegian Cruise Line and the Norwegian Bliss reveal and photo tour event.

-One of my favorite eateries on many of Norwegian’s ships, O’Sheehan’s, will be gone but in it’s place will be The Local Bar (will it still offer those fabulous french fries in a basket?).
+One of my favorite eateries on many Norwegian’s ships, O’Sheehan’s, will be gone but in it’s place will be The Local Bar.
+I hope it will still offer those fabulous french fries in a basket!

 At approximately 167,800 gross tons and accommodating 4,000 guests, Norwegian Bliss is being built in Germany and scheduled for delivery in Spring 2018.

 Centrally-located on Deck 5, Splash Academy will offer age-appropriate supervised activities for children aged three to 12 with games with the conservation-minded Officer Snook, a circus spectacular celebration, jungle-themed nights and more.